AlienCreations/auth-platform/README.md

 ## Overview

 Provides API endpoints to manage authorization via [JWT](https://jwt.io/).
-The Auth platform maintains a database relating login credentials to users in three strategy types - `cloudUser`, `legacyUser`, and `activeDirectoryUser`.
-The `cloudUser` strategy will work as a standalone, and the other two depend on legacy BusinessWire infrastructure.
-This app does have a `mockLocal` strategy for each of those respective legacy services in case you want to test a known legacy login offline.

 The routes for this API are located at the bottom of `./server/core/core.js` and expand into their own respective route definitions from there.
 Many of them require a signed JWT.
 This app signs all JWTs with a common private key and issues both a JWT as well as a refresh token.